What Is Anorexia? Symptoms, Causes, Health Risks & Treatment Options

 Bradycardia

-A serious symptom of anorexia is bradycardia, which is when someone’s heart beats at a lower rate than normal, which is 60 beats per minute.
-This occurs in about 95% of patients with anorexia and is due to the conservation of energy in the nervous system.1
+Another serious symptom is bradycardia, which is when someone’s heart beats at a lower rate than normal, which is 60 beats per minute.
+This occurs in about 95% of patients with anorexia and is due to the conservation of energy in the nervous system.[1]

 Lack of menses